minvws/nl-kat-coordination/docs/source/installation-and-deployment/events-and-logging.rst

 093333     TOTPDevice         login_event            A user MFA failed.
 E     093333
 094444     KATUser            login_event            A user login failed.
 E     094444
 700001     RawData            file_action            A raw file is downloaded.
-E     700001 800001     OOI                ooi_change             An OOI is created.
-C     No 800002     OOI                ooi_change             An OOI is edited.
-U     No 800003     OOI                ooi_change             An OOI is deleted.
-D     No 800010     Indemnification    ooi_change             An indemnification is (re)declared.
-U     No 800011     Indemnification    ooi_change             A declared indemnification is deleted.
+E     700001 800010     Indemnification    ooi_change             An indemnification is (re)declared.
+U     No
+800011     Indemnification    ooi_change             A declared indemnification is deleted.
 D     No 800021     Plugin             plugin_change          A plugin is enabled.
 U     800021